thutasann/jog-tracker/HOW_IT_WORKS.md

 That's it!
 This automatically:
 - Logs today's exercise in exercises.json
+- **Prompts for optional Strava activity ID** (press Enter to skip)
+- Adds Strava embed to logs/LOGS.md if provided
 - Creates a meaningful commit ("🏃 Jogged on YYYY-MM-DD")
 - Pushes to GitHub
 - If already logged today, creates empty commit (push multiple times!)